sorz/moproxy/README.md

 ```

 ### Server list file
-You may list all proxy servers in a text file to avoid a messy CLI arguments.
+You may list all proxy servers in a text file to avoid messy CLI arguments.

 ```ini
 [server-1]